Khhs167/memstack/README.md

 ## Installation

 ### Build from source
-To install with Makefile, first ensure you have `make` installed, clone the git repository, change into the projects directory and run the command shown below:
+To install with Makefile, first ensure you have `make` installed, clone the git repository, change into the projects directory and run the command `sudo make install`.
 ```
 $ git clone https://github.com/Khhs167/memstack.git
 $ cd memstack